aphalo/photobiologyFilters/README.md

 ## Citation

-If you use this package to produce scientific or commercial publications, please cite according to:
+If you use this package to produce scientific or commercial publications, please cite it according to the recommended citation below.
+For individual spectra please read the corresponding help page and if available, also cite the original source of the data.
+Be aware that most data have been re-processed before inclussion in the package.

 ``` r
 citation("photobiologyFilters")